is the cognitive

 directly meant for you until you are absolutely sure of the

-know how to walk, then you walk, you don't crawl around
+know how to walk, then why would you crawl around

 You can't expect to learn and become more intelligent